 I’ve made a little resolution to myself that I would write a post about many of the new things that I buy to mark the event as a special occasion.
 Not the day to day essentials like groceries and cleaning products but the one off items.
 I decided that it could be an act of appreciation, gratefulness for a new possession.

 I noticed that I needed some new slippers when I popped to the postbox over the road and the old ones fell off.
 They also developed a hole in the toe.
 I’m hard on this particular item of footwear because I use them in the same way that other people use hobnail wellies, trogging around outside in them in all weathers.
 Once I even bought an expensive pair with removable soles but will ‘fess up and say that I didn’t look after them properly.
 If I couldn’t find their bottoms immediately I’d just nip out to the bins without them.
 They didn’t last long.

-My new ones, bought on Ebay, are made by Dunlop, of the ‘Green Flash’ tennis shoe fame.
+My slippers are made by Dunlop of the ‘Green Flash’ tennis shoe fame.
 Those were coveted in my ’70s secondary school.
-The inner soles of my slippers are cork, similar to Birkenstock bases that mould to my feet.
+The inner soles are cork, similar to Birkenstock bases that mould to my feet.
 They seem bombproof if I do a bit of impromptu mudlarking this winter.
 Thank you universe for this fitting find!

 Disclosure: I may earn commission from purchases through a link in this post.